Glossary

 A type of search panel opened from a selection field that displays assets that you can select for a list.
 For example, the content edit form for an article may have a field for selecting an author.
 When you click the author field, Brightspot displays a content picker listing the existing authors you can select.

-The top-level Brightspot page containing links for managing content, work streams, and scheduled events.
-The dashboard is the landing page users see after logging in to Brightspot.
+The top-level page that users see after logging into Brightspot.
+It contains links for managing content, work streams, scheduled events, and more.
 Administrators can customize the dashboard to fit an organization’s needs.
+For details, see Dashboard administration.

 The URL Brightspot uses when sending notifications that include links, such as emails or text messages.
 Default tool URLs are often similar to the URLs for published content.
 For example, if published content appears at http://www.brightspoteditors.com/, the corresponding default tool URL may be http://editors.brightspoteditors.com/.

 The method by which Brightspot delivers a subscription’s messages.
-Brightspot can send messages through the browser, email, and text messaging, and via communication platforms like Slack and Microsoft Teams, depending on if you have these integrations enabled.
+Brightspot can send messages through the browser, email, and text messaging, and via communication platforms like Slack and Microsoft Teams, depending on whether you have these integrations enabled.
+For details, see Delivery methods.

 In the editorial context, a dictionary is a list of names, technical terms, acronyms, or other nomenclature that you do not want to be flagged as spelling errors.